Midohajhouj/Ghost-Framework/README.md

 ## 💂 Logs

-All logs are saved in ghost_framework.log for detailed debugging.
+All logs are saved in 'ghost_framework.log' for detailed debugging.
 The log file records:

 Connection Attempts: Details on successful/failed connections to devices.